 I have a love/hate relationship with technology.
 Modern technology is definitely filled with wonders, and will not likely stop advancing … well … ever.
 But the more we grow to rely on technology in our everyday lives, the more basic living skills we lose.
 The fundamental core of what it is to be human is being altered by the pace of technological advancement, and in my mind it is not necessarily an improvement.
 That said, I do like playing with my toys.
 I have a fair knowledge of everything computer, and am all too often on them creating.
 I know enough to break things, and occasionally even fix them again.
 This very website is a revamp.
 It is my first attempt at self hosting, on my newest technology … the Raspberry Pi.
-I intend to try my own email server as well.
+I made my own email server as well.
 I also of late have delved into the crazy world of 3D digital art and animation.

 I have been playing with the written word since I was able to USE the written word.
 It is probably my best mode for expressing myself.
 Until fairly recently, I rarely shared anything I had written unless it was required that I do in some way.
 Somewhere along the way, I realized that I actually had some skill with putting words together.
 Not only was there no shame in sharing my creations … there was an argument for me being somewhat obliged to let others see them.
 This resulted in my first foray into the digital world.
 That blog eventually blossomed into a collection of web projects … most ultimately created ultimately just for the pleasure of creating them.